Wa Wa Nee: Later works

-After the dissolution of Wa Wa Nee, Bassist Mark Gray went on to work with Tania Bowra Band, with James Reyne and Indecent Obsession.
+After the dissolution of Wa Wa Nee, bassist Mark Gray went on to work with Tania Bowra Band, with James Reyne and Indecent Obsession.

-Steve Williams went on to work with James Freud Band, Mama's Darlings and Richard Clapton.
-He relocated to Europe before returning to live in Australia.
-In 2006, he was involved in a Led Zeppelin covers band called The Zep Boys.
+After Wa Wa Nee, Steve Williams was asked by Paul Christie to join The Party Boys performing on the single 'Do Wah Diddy'.
+Williams toured in James Freud's band and with Richard Clapton.
+Williams moved to Europe and soon found a new passion, teaching music.
+After returning to Australia, he was sought after, performing with the likes of Swanee, Ray Parker Jr, Real Life, Lee Kernaghan, and Brian Cadd.
+Williams soon became a long time member of Australian Led Zeppelin band Zep Boys and a mainstay in Choirboys with Mark Gable.
+In 2006, he worked with the Adelaide Symphony Orchestra (ASO) and in 2008 accompanied the ASO and Deep Purple's Jon Lord for an Australian tour.
+He has also been invited to perform for Australian touring musical productions of The Rocky Horror Picture Show, The Man from Snowy River, Singin In The Rain and Elvis The Musical.
+He currently tours with Matt Finish and is a member of Absolutely 80s featuring Brian Mannix (Uncanny X-Men), Ally Fowler (Chantoozies) and many others.
+In 2022, Williams was inducted into the South Australian Music Hall of Fame.

 Paul Gray worked with Deni Hines, CDB, Kate Ceberano, Tina Arena and Bardot as a keyboard player, musical director, songwriter and producer.
-Paul Gray appeared in the Countdown Spectacular 2 concert series in Australia between late August and early September 2007 as a performer and musical director.
+He appeared in the Countdown Spectacular 2 concert series in Australia between late August and early September 2007 as a performer and musical director.
 He sang two songs: "Stimulation" and "Sugar Free".
-He has also appeared with 80s Enuff and Idols of the 80s.
-Gray performed Wa Wa Nee hits on 28 March 2010, at a fundraiser for the children of Jenin, a devastated area of the West Bank, Palestine.
+He also appeared with 80s Enuff and Idols of the 80s.
+He performed Wa Wa Nee hits on 28 March 2010, at a fundraiser for the children of Jenin, a devastated area of the West Bank, Palestine.
 All funds went directly to the building of a pre-school in the area.
-Gray performed at local music venues in Melbourne in 2010, with fellow 1980s hitmakers, Scott Carne (Kids in the Kitchen) and Brian Mannix (Uncanny X-Men).
-Paul Gray supported Belinda Carlisle on some of her dates of her 2011 Australian Tour.
+He performed at local music venues in Melbourne in 2010, with fellow 1980s hitmakers, Scott Carne (Kids in the Kitchen) and Brian Mannix (Uncanny X-Men).
+Paul Gray supported Belinda Carlisle on some dates of her 2011 Australian Tour.
 Wa Wa Nee also supported Rick Astley during his 2012 and 2014 tour of Australia.

-Singer Paul Gray died of multiple myeloma on 24 April 2018, aged 54.
+Paul Gray died of multiple myeloma on 24 April 2018, aged 54.
 The news was announced by his brother and fellow band member, Mark.

+In 2023, Steve Williams launched a new band celebrating the songs of Wa Wa Nee, Steve Williams Plays Wa Wa Nee.